patrickrst/nixu-challenge-2019/report/challenges_generated.md

 This challenge consists of multiple steps that need to be solved in order to obtain the flag.
-This feels more realistic than other CTF challenges, as there is multiple skills involved and there is a process to go through instead of just solving a specific task.
-It resembles more to what a pentester job may look like (the challenge description refers to a security audit).
+This feels more realistic than other CTF challenges, as there are multiple skills involved and there is a process to go through instead of just solving a specific task.
+It resembles more to what a penentration tester job may look like (the challenge description refers to a security audit).
 The challenge requires to have networking skills (analyzing a .pcap with Wireshark, understanding the SSH protocol) and an understanding of encryption/authentification (how OpenSSH works, the flaws in RSA key generation, Time-based one time password).
 Such a challenge demonstrates that a chain of multiple exploitable flaws in a system may allow to obtain access to it.

 Bad memories - part 1
 ---------------------